 What requests are looked upon favorably?

-The Island Foundation accepts proposals for projects in the three priority areas of Environment, New Bedford, and Education.
+The Island Foundation accepts proposals for projects in the four priority areas of Environment, New Bedford, Education, and Womxn and Girls.
 The Foundation seeks organizations that are innovative, well-regarded, sustainable, nondiscriminatory in any way, and able to demonstrate the impact of their work.
 The Foundation also gives preference to organizations based in and working within a community, particularly in regards to the city of New Bedford.
-General operating grants and multi-year commitments are considered on a case-by-case basis.

 Who does the Island Foundation not fund?